cmakelib/cmakelib-component-cmdef/README.md

 - set default build and link options  by `CMDEF_COMPILE_OPTIONS`, `CMDEF_LINK_OPTIONS`
 - set compile definitions by `CMDEF_COMPIE_DEFINITIONS`

-examples can be found at [example] directory
+examples can be found at [example] directory.

 ## Function list